 But the police are patient.
 It doesn’t matter how much false information Rader feeds them, for example, he sends them a fake autobiography, the police never criticise him publicly in the hope that just once, he will slip up.
 They are helped in 2003 when a local lawyer announces he’s going to write a biography of BTK.
 This precipitates Rader to make more and more contacts to ensure his story is written properly.

 Rader’s torture fantasies are fuelled by the final moments of his victims’ lives and it is these last seconds that excite him far more than the actual moment of death itself.
 Rader plans his attacks meticulously, allowing him to kill during the daytime without the cover of night.
-He considers each murder a ‘project’ and he has many ‘projects’ under surveillance at any one time.
+He considers each murder a "project" and he has many "projects" under surveillance at any one time.
 Why some live, and some die is arbitrary.
-He ‘trolls’ (his word for checking out women) through many, stalks a few, and then selects some.
-He researches his targets at the local library, cross referencing anything about them, and visiting their workplaces.
-Most of his victims are women strangled in their own homes.
-The exception is the first kill attributed to the BTK killer.

-He moves onto the real target of the family, the daughter of the Hispanic family, Josephine.
-He takes the eleven year old down to the basement and hangs her from a pipe in the basement.
+He moves onto the real target of the family, the daughter Josephine.
+He takes the 11-year-old down to the basement and hangs her from a pipe.
 He hasn’t sexually assaulted any of his victims but once Josephine is dead, he masturbates and ejaculates.
 Afterwards, he methodically goes through each room he’s killed in and cleans away any evidence.
 Before leaving he steals his first memento, the father’s watch.
 That afternoon, the eldest child, Charlie Otero, comes home from school and finds his loved ones lifeless.